kuvivek/upday/README.md

 10. Creation of Pod Disruption Budget

-Since the Pod disruption budget need manadtory parameter selector, It is required to add the same matchingLabels which were added in the deployment.yaml file.
+Since the Pod disruption budget need mandatory parameter selector, It is required to add the same matchingLabels which were added in the deployment.yaml file.
 Here the selector label is `run=helloworlapp`.
 So the command to generate the pod disruption budget is shown below.

 ```
 [kuvivek@vivekcentos upday]$
 [kuvivek@vivekcentos upday]$ kubectl create poddisruptionbudget pdb_upday --selector run=helloworldapp --min-available=2 -n upday
 poddisruptionbudget.policy/pdb_upday created
 [kuvivek@vivekcentos upday]$
-[kuvivek@vivekcentos upday]$
 [kuvivek@vivekcentos upday]$ kubectl get poddisruptionbudget -n upday
 NAME        MIN AVAILABLE   MAX UNAVAILABLE   ALLOWED DISRUPTIONS   AGE
 pdb_upday   2               N/A               0                     17s
-[kuvivek@vivekcentos upday]$
 [kuvivek@vivekcentos upday]$
 ```

 However, It is better to capture the relevant info into a configuration file.
 Either of these commands would suffice.
 ```
 [kuvivek@vivekcentos upday]$
 [kuvivek@vivekcentos upday]$ kubectl edit poddisruptionbudget -n upday